site24x7/plugins/ScheduledTask/ReadMe.md

 # Plugin for monitoring Windows Scheduled tasks

-The plugins will helps to monitor the below metrics of Scheduled tasks.
+Monitor the status of scheduled tasks in Windows Task Scheduler with the Windows Scheduled Tasks plugin.
+Leverage the plugin to track the task's status, view meta information, and ensure the success of its execution.

-## Metrics details
+## Metrics
+Track the following metrics with the plugin:

 | Metric Name   | Description                                       |
 | ------------- | ------------------------------------------------- |
 | lastRunBefore |  Time of Previous Schedule task performed.        |